Before you host a playdate this summer, check out these simple suggestions!

 For the mamas, I serve salads.
 While moms would eat PB&J or chicken nuggets, they always appreciate a grown-up meal.

 I love to host big groups because there are more moms to chat with, and there’s a variety of kids so you don’t have to worry if certain kiddos will get along (or not get along) with each other.

 If, however, your home’s a little too cozy to host a big group (I’ve lived in my share of cramped places that have forced me to get creative with my entertaining!) don’t worry.
 Wait until the weather’s nice and plan a playdate in the park.

 Image by taylorschlades

 If your budget’s a little too tight to serve everyone and their brother (and sister), ask everyone to pack their own lunches.
 Really — it’s OK.

 Or, you could skip lunchtime all together and plan an early morning or mid-afternoon playdate.
 Because of the ages and stages of my kids, I’ve found that lunchtime is naturally the best time of the day.
 Kids aren’t too moody or overly tired.
 But other kiddos might thrive at different parts of the day.

 What’s really important

-Regardless of what you feel up to hosting, most moms long for fellowship and togetherness and just want someone to plan an event.
-Be the mom to step up and make the plans.
+Most moms long for fellowship and togetherness and just want someone to plan an event.
+Be the mom to step up and make the plans, regardless of what you feel up to hosting.
 You’ll be glad you did.